XXinZ28/ML_ClassificationModel/README.md

-# ML_ClassificationModel
-This is an archive of one project I did in the Machine Learning I course at the University of Washington, Seattle in summer 2024.
-The project aimed to predict students' possibility to gain a certification in edx by comparing the performance of two classification models.
+This is an archive of a class project I did in the Machine Learning I course at the University of Washington, Seattle in summer 2024.
+The project aimed to predict students' possibility of gaining certification in edx by comparing the performance of two classification models.
+In specific, decision trees and K-NN models are trained, tested, and compared.
+An accuracy rate of 95% is gained after testing on Kaggle.